prideout/snowy/README.md

 <!--

-Write section on csropping and blitting
-  "just use numpy"

 Examples
+- Cropping and blitting
   - The EXR demo image sucks
   - Load the flake, create drop shadow, composite it over noise
-- Islands
+- Image generation
+  - Islands, look at heman, assume that gradient image already exists

+Implement and write tests for
 - to_planar and from_planar

 Write a section on wrap modes